Qumulo/cloud-samples/README.md

 # Qumulo Cloud Deployment Samples
-Samples for deploying Qumulo Core in AWS using popular orchestration technologies
+Samples for deploying Qumulo Core in AWS using popular orchestration technologies.
+Right now we have a sample template for Terraform, but please open an issue or PR and we'll add your favorite orechestration technology.

 ## Terraform
 www.terraform.io